How Much Does an Arsenic Water Filter Cost? (2026 Price Breakdown)

 5. Installation

-Both arsenic systems are 1" NPT inline.
-There is no drain line for the non-backwashing Clack, and the metered version uses backwash-free service flow under normal operation, so the install is closer to a sediment filter than to a softener.
+All of our arsenic systems are 1" NPT inline.
+The Pioneer cartridge needs no drain line, and the metered ion exchange systems use backwash-free service flow under normal operation, so the install is closer to a sediment filter than to a softener.
 Most homeowners with basic plumbing skills install these in a Saturday afternoon.
 We send the system pre-loaded with media, with written instructions, and you can call us during the install if you get stuck.

 10-year total cost of ownership